andremota/Distributed-Graph-Processing/README.md

 Distributed Graph Processing
 ===============

-Algorithms to analyse and process graph in a distributed way using Apache Hama or Apache Giraph.
+Algorithms to analyse and process graphs in a distributed way using Apache Hama or Apache Giraph.

 Requirements
 =========